jamesherriott1/Starkey-Martial-Arts/README.md

 The footer wasn't showing correctly on the web page so I went through the html and found I'd copied and pasted the timetable inside the footer.
 Problem solved and now showing correctly.

+I had an error for an unclosed footer element when I tested the code so I copied the footer from the index.html code ans pasted it into the footer on the timetable.html file.
+Problem solved.

 ## contact.html